Western Washington University Scholarships (2025–2026)

 FAQ

 - Is WWU test-optional for scholarships?
 Yes.
-WWU states that ACT/SAT scores are not used in their scholarship process; GPA and application materials drive merit review.
+WWU uses GPA and application materials for merit review; ACT/SAT scores are not required.

 - Do they superscore?
-WWU superscores the SAT but does not superscore the ACT (applies to admission review; scholarships remain test-optional).
+WWU superscores the SAT but does not superscore the ACT (admission only; scholarships remain test-optional).

 - Can WUE and WAE be combined?
 No. You may receive either WUE or WAE, not both.

 - How long do these awards last?
-WUE and WAE are typically renewable for up to four years (subject to maintaining good academic standing); Admissions Achievement may be one- or two-year based on offer terms; MAP is up to four years.
+WUE and WAE are renewable for up to four years; Admissions Achievement varies from one to two years based on offer terms; MAP is up to four years.

 🏆 Competitive Scholarships

 Competitive scholarships at Western Washington University are limited in number and reserved for students who bring nationally recognized achievements to their application.
+The primary university-wide competitive scholarship is for National Merit Finalists.
 These awards require extra steps and documentation compared to automatic merit.

 Also see our guide to National Merit scholarships for a full overview of how the program works nationally.